Skill-Sync/.github/profile/README.md

 [AlMhmdy    ](https://github.com/MoAnter953)    | Ui/UX
 [Anter    ](https://github.com/MoAnter953)    | Ui/UX

+## Contributing
+We warmly welcome contributions to this project.
+If you wish to contribute, kindly initiate an issue to discuss your ideas before proceeding with a pull request.

+## Support
+If you need assistance, have questions, or want to share suggestions, please do not hesitate to reach out to me via [Email](mailto:skill.sync.contact1@gmail.com).
+I'm here to assist you with pleasure.
+Thank you for your time and consideration! 😁

 ## License
-This project is licensed under ...........
-See the LICENSE file for more information.

-## Assistance
-If you require any assistance or have any questions or suggestions, please don't hesitate to contact me via [Email](mailto:skill.sync.contact1@gmail.com).
-I would be more than happy to help you in any.
-Thank you for your time and consideration! 😁
+This project is subject to a specific license (details in the LICENSE file).
+For further information, kindly refer to the LICENSE file.

 <p align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=60&section=footer"  width="100%"/>